zinsmatt/starter-academic/content/home/talks.md

 weight = 70  # Order that this section will appear.

 title = "Competitions"
-subtitle = "Data Science & Development competitions"
+subtitle = "Data Science & Programming competitions"

 [content]